jcsix694/laravel-api-base/README.md

 10. Run `sail artisan migrate` to run migrations

 ## Commands
-- `sail up` to run the project with debugging
+- `sail up` to run the project with debugging in the command line
-- `sail up -d` to run the project with no debugging
+- `sail up -d` to run the project with no debugging in the command line
 - `sail down` to stop the project
 - `sail ps` to check containers that are running
 - `sail artisan config:cache` to clear env cache if errors connecting to the database or using env variables